onowrouzi/dark-sky-client-ts/README.md

 # dark-sky-client-ts

 A simple typescript client for Dark Sky API.

 All types based off what is found in the offication API [documentation](https://darksky.net/dev/docs).

+DISCLAIMER: This does not use a proxy and as such does not hide your api key during requests.
+If you would like to use a proxy approach there are several other packages that offer it.

 ## Installation